Making sure your tenancy deposit is legally compliant is more critical in 2026 than ever before.

 Our calculator automatically adjusts the cap to six weeks’ rent if your annual rent surpasses £50,000, in line with the current regulations.

-In both cases, the calculator also shows you the maximum holding deposit, which is equal to one week’s rent.
+The calculator also shows you the maximum holding deposit, which is equal to one week’s rent.

 Deposit Calculator